Murthy's conjecture on 0-cycles: Proof of Murthy's conjecture

 It follows from (1) and (2) that $[I] + [J] = [IJ] = 0$ in $E_0(A)$.
 In particular, $[I] = - [J]$ and (3) shows that $[J] \in E_s(A)$.
 This shows that $\phi_A$ is surjective.

 To show that $\phi_A$ is injective, let $\alpha \in E_s(A)$ be such that $\phi_A(\alpha) = 0$.
-By repeating the above argument using the Bertini theorem again, we can write $\alpha = [J]$, where $J$ is a product of distinct smooth maximal ideals of height $d$ in $A$.
+By repeatedly applying the above Bertini theorem again, we can write $\alpha = [J]$, where $J$ is a product of distinct smooth maximal ideals of height $d$ in $A$.
 It follows from \cite[Theorem~4.2]{BS-3} and \lemref{lem:ECG-SW} that $J$ is generated by $d$ elements.
 On the other hand, $J$ is a product of distinct smooth maximal ideals of height $d$ in $A$, and hence it is already a local complete intersection in $A$.
 We conclude that $J$ is a complete intersection in $A$ and hence $[J] = 0$ in $E_s(A)$. \end{proof}

 .3cm